First evidence of the $B_s^0\rightarrow K^-\pi^+\gamma$ decay

 A yield of \mbox{$38\pm18$} \bskpig decays is measured, where the uncertainty includes both statistical and systematic sources, of which \mbox{$32\pm11$} correspond to the Run~2 downstream low-\mkpi dataset.
 Pseudoexperiments show that the probability that background processes can produce a mass distribution that is less compatible with the background-only model than the data, including both statistical and systematic sources of uncertainty, is \mbox{$2.8\times10^{-4}$}, corresponding to a significance of 3.5 standard deviations.

 The signal branching fraction is measured relative to that of the \bdkpig decay as

 where $N$ are the yields, $\varepsilon$ are the efficiencies, and \fsfd is the ratio of production cross-sections evaluated by weighting the \pt-dependent measurement~\cite{LHCb-PAPER-2020-046} over the simulated \pt distribution of \bdkpig decays.
+The ratio of the efficiencies is consistent with unity for all datasets.
 A correction of 1--8\% is applied for a bias in the measured branching fraction arising from the fit method.
 It is estimated as the average fit bias observed in pseudoexperiments generated with $\mathcal{R}$ equal to its predicted value.

 Systematic uncertainties applied on the normalisation of $\mathcal{R}$ are shown in Table~\ref{tab:normsys}.
 The uncertainty on the fit bias is the quadrature sum of its statistical uncertainty, the difference in bias between two methods of determining the average, and the variation in the bias value when pseudodatasets are generated with $\mathcal{R}$ equal to its measured value.
 The uncertainty on the \BdorBs lifetimes~\cite{HFLAV23} and from the simulation sample size are propagated to uncertainties on the efficiency ratio.
 The uncertainties on the measurement of \fsfd are propagated to the weighted average value.
 Correlations between measurements from each dataset arising from the use of common inputs for \BdorBs lifetimes and \fsfd are considered.